weMail/wemail/readme.txt

 weMail doesn't require any pre-requisite.
 But we do advise you first look through the options & documentation provided by the email sending API service providers.
 You will need these services to send emails.

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the weMail plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/9e5fb987-a20f-469f-bb16-9d9b4916acf1).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this

 =  =

 == Screenshots ==